How Battery Manufacturing Humidity Affects Electrode Sheet Resistance in Lithium-ion Batteries

 • Run targeted root-cause assays when resistance excursions occur: measure binder uptake (water uptake tests), perform surface analyses (XPS or FTIR) for carbonate or hydrolysis products, and image microstructure (SEM) to detect network disruption.

-• Design formulations and processing to reduce moisture sensitivity where possible (e.g., selection of less hydrophilic conductive additives, optimized binder chemistry, improved drying procedures).
+• Design formulations and processing to reduce moisture sensitivity where possible — e.g., selection of less hydrophilic conductive additives, optimized binder chemistry, improved drying procedures.

-7. Conclusion & Practical Implications
+7. Conclusion and Practical Implications

 Implementing electrode sheet resistance as a key parameter for inline or offline rapid quality control provides a powerful tool.
 Establishing a quantified database of this metric enables manufacturers to promptly detect process deviations and material anomalies, ensuring robust batch-to-batch consistency and supporting the production of high-performance, reliable lithium-ion batteries.